Vatu Health is a tax deductable charity set up in 2017 by Adrian and Suzy Sheen to support Primary Health Care on the Coral Coast of Fiji.

-In 2015, the refurbished building was opened by Prime Minister, Rear Admiral (Rtd) Voreqe Bainimarama.
+The building was refurbished by the Fijian Government and, in 2015, was opened by Prime Minister, Rear Admiral (Rtd) Voreqe Bainimarama.

-It is for this reason that Adrian and Suzy Sheen hope to not only continue to visit Vatukarasa regularly but also encourage other doctors and medical students to experience the unique environment of working in a Fijian village.
-There are many needs in the village but it is hoped to support the Vatukarasa Health Centre both with personnel and finance.
+Adrian and Suzy Sheen hope to not only continue to visit this area regularly but also encourage other doctors and medical students to experience the unique environment of work in Fijian villages and the Fijian Health system

-If you would like to make a donation to the work of the Vatukarasa Health Centre or learn more about working or supporting healthcare there, please contact Dr Adrian Sheen.
+If you would like to make a donation to the work of the Vatukarasa Health Centre or learn more about working or supporting healthcare on the Coral Coast, please contact Dr Adrian Sheen.